teomandi/DIT-Graphics-Edge-Collapse/README.md

 # DIT-Graphics-Edge-Collapse
-Mesh Simplification: Edge Collapse implementation and some bacis Visualization
+Mesh Simplification: Edge Collapse implementation and some bacis Visualization using WebGL on a Laravel blade page.